Key Club: Service Initiative

 The Service Initiative is a program encouraging hands-on service to children aimed towards a common goal.
 It is changed every two years by the International Board of Trustees.

 The 2004–2006 Service Initiative was "Child Safety: Water, Bike and Car Safety", where Key Clubbers participated in different educational events to try to spread safe habits to prevent accidental deaths.

 The 2006–2008 Service Initiative was "High Five for Health".
 It is aimed at reducing childhood obesity and fighting a rising trend that appears to increase the risk of diabetes and heart disease.

 The 2008–2010 Service Initiative is "Live 2 Learn".
 It is focused on 5-to-9-year-old youth, with the main goals of promoting education and building literary skills.

 In 2011, the Service Initiative concept was abolished by a vote of the Key Club International Board.
 It was decided that the freedom of selecting any project in keeping with the theme of "Children: Their Future, Our Focus" would allow for greater success for member clubs and their dedications to service.

 Key Club Week

 During the first full week of November, known as Kiwanis Family Month, Key Clubs worldwide celebrate Key Club Week.
 In seven days, Key Clubs are encouraged to grow and serve through themed days like "Show Your K in Every Way", "Konnect the Ks", "Kudos to the Key Players", and more.
-The week has been designed to become the organization's primary membership drive worldwide with the belief that more members will translate to more service and even greater results in serving the children of the world.
+The week has been designed to become the organization's primary membership drive worldwide with the belief that more members will translate to more service and further goals of adolescent support worldwide.